kradmoned/My-Obsidian-Vault/Abdul-rehman/OOAD/OOAD Lecture 6.md

 # Problem Solving Model
+-- -
 ##  Traditional Life Cycle/Water Fall
 Waterfall is an organized way of solving problem.
 Its called a life cycle as a projector will go through all stages of it.
 Its a sequential process not an iterative, spiral or cyclic.
-Sequential mean one task end and another one starts.
+Sequential mean one task ends and another one starts.

 ### Why its called Waterfall life cycle?
 There are many alternates of waterfall cycle.